 review and consideration.
 The ADA Coordinator may choose to:

-1. Reverse a determination of ineligibility or revise conditions of eligibility;
+1. Reverse a determination of ineligibility or revise duration or conditions of eligibility;

 2. Authorize a specific trip request which had been denied;